Mikubill/sd-webui-controlnet/README.md

 # Default Setting

 This is my setting.
-If you run into any problem, you can use this setting as a sanity check
+If you run into any problems, you can use this setting as a sanity check

 ![image](https://user-images.githubusercontent.com/19834515/235620638-17937171-8ac1-45bc-a3cb-3aebf605b4ef.png)